aptech/docs/docs/plotsetwhichyaxis.rst

 Purpose
 ----------------
-Assigns curves to the right or left Y-axis.
+Assigns curves to the right or left y-axis.

 Format
 ----------------